matthieu-beteille/redux-data-fx/README.md

 ## Testing

-You can keep testing your reducers the same way you were doing before, except that now you can also make sure that effectful actions return the right effects descriptions.
+You can keep testing your reducers the same way you were doing before, except that now you can also make sure that they return the right effects descriptions (if needed).
 Since these descriptions are just data, it's really easy to verify that they are what you expect them to be.

-Then you can test your effect handlers independantly, to make sure they run the right side effects given the right inputs.
+Then you can test your effect handlers independantly, to make sure they run the  side effects as expected given the right inputs.

 ## TODO: Default FX

-Make it work with combineReducers.
-Create some default effect handlers like: fetch, localStorage, sessionStorage, dispatchLater, dispatch...
+Create some default effect handlers like:
+- fetch
+- localStorage
+- sessionStorage
+- dispatchLater
+- dispatch